Why Caravan Rollovers Happen - updated March 2019

 Avoiding Caravan Rollovers

-- do not exceed the speed limit (especially when overtaking)
+- never exceed 100 km/h (especially when overtaking)

 - do not overload or incorrectly load either your tow vehicle or (especially) your trailer